Heraldry Symbols & What They Mean

 Dragons were perceived as powerful, protective, and with barbed tongues and have wings like bats with the ribs extending to the very edge of the skin.

-Great differences can be found in the way their ears are drawn and in almost all modern representations the tail is barbed, though the dragons of the Tudor period in England invariably had smooth tails.
+In heraldry, great differences can be found in the way their ears are drawn and in almost all modern representations the tail is barbed, though the dragons of the Tudor period in England invariably had smooth tails.

 The Chinese dragon is slightly different in that it has no wings; it is occasionally used in European coats of arms.
 Another creature called a hydra is a seven-headed dragon, which also appears in some instances.